 Adapt standard information materials sent to visiting students to reflect ISEP conditions (e.g. with regard to payment of rent, tuition, etc.)

-Provide transparent information on the institution’s website about academic programs, noting language of instruction and limitations on access, where relevant.
+Provide transparent information about academic programs, noting language of instruction and limitations on access, where relevant

 Issue transcripts by the date stated in the Program Information and forward transcripts to ISEP Global.
-Transcripts should be issued within six weeks of the end of exams.
+Transcripts should be received by ISEP within six weeks of the end of exams.

 Responsibilities towards Outbound ISEP Participants

-Promote ISEP programs within the institution in collaboration with the ISEP Central Office.
+Promote ISEP programs within the institution in collaboration with the ISEP Global Office

 Responsibilities towards ISEP Global

-Provide emergency contact information for the ISEP Coordinator.
+Provide 24-hour emergency contact information for the ISEP Coordinator

 Remain familiar with ISEP Cooperative Agreement and Terms of Participation.
 Seek concurrence of ISEP Global regarding changes, such as reduction in access to courses.